 The Tango Saloon is an experimental tango band based in Sydney, Australia.
 In 2005, fifteen musicians came together to record the self-titled debut album, which was subsequently released by Mike Patton’s Ipecac label.
-The band has since produced two more albums, Transylvania in 2008, and Shadows & Fog in 2012.
-The sound of the group can be generally summed up as being tango meets spaghetti western, but there have always been many other elements, such as film scores, rock, gypsy, jazz and electronics.
+The band has since produced three more albums, Transylvania (2008), Shadows & Fog (2012) and Suspicion (2015).
+The sound can be generally summed up as being tango meets spaghetti western, but there have always been many other elements, such as film scores, rock, gypsy, jazz and electronics.

 Performance highlights for The Tango Saloon include the Peats Ridge Festival 2005 and 2006, Peeping Tom support on the East-coast leg of their 2007 Australian tour, appearing on ABC’s Spicks & Specks in 2011 and Mondo Cane support at The Domain for Sydney Festival 2012.
 And of course many great shows at The Vanguard, 505, The Factory, Qirkz, Camelot and more.

 - Mark Harris – double bass

 - Christian Watson – alto & baritone sax